On view

 2014-47

-Among the Inka, crescent-bladed knives, known as tumis, were used to sacrifice llamas during the harvest festival that thanked the sun for abundant crops.
-This tumi’s handle and finial were cast in bronze, while the blade is hammered silver; the handle has inlays of highly valued exotic materials.
-The two figures at the top represent the gifting of kero cups among noblemen: pairs of identical cups for drinking chicha corn beer were given to provincial governors and officials to cement pacts concerning land rights, trade agreements, and marriage alliances.
-This tumi may have been made to commemorate such a kero ceremony.
+Among the Inka, crescent-bladed knives, known as tumis, were used to sacrifice llamas during the harvest festival celebrated in gratitude to the sun for abundant crops.
+This tumi’s handle and finial were cast in bronze with inlays of highly valued exotic materials, while the blade is hammered silver.
+The two figures at the top of the handle represent the gifting of kero cups among noblemen: Pairs of identical cups for drinking chicha corn beer were given to provincial governors and officials to cement pacts concerning land rights, trade agreements, and marriage alliances.
+This tumi may have been made to commemorate this ceremonial exchange of keros.
+This object was made by Chimú artisans working to fulfil Inka imperial demand.
+The addition of tin to the bronze reflects the Inka practice of moving artisans and materials around the empire to create objects and metal alloys that would be uniquely Inka, while details belied the identity of individual makers.

 More Context